PhD in Biomedical Engineering

 See Course Requirements in the Doctoral Programs Overview section of this Bulletin.

 A PhD candidate is expected to prepare and carry out an independent and original research project in partial fulfillment of the dissertation requirement.
-The dissertation committee, with a minimum of five members, must include three College of Engineering tenured or tenure-track faculty, including at least two primary Biomedical Engineering faculty members, and one faculty member of an academic department other than the one in which the student is enrolled.
+The dissertation committee, with a minimum of five members, must include two primary BME faculty members, one faculty member from the College of Engineering but outside BME, and one member from a different department or institution.
+The fifth member must be from any of these previous categories.
 Frequently, scholars from other colleges within the University, as well as outside the University, serve on dissertation committees.
 A Special Appointment in Engineering request form is available from the Biomedical Engineering department for this purpose.

 MD/PhD Combined Degree Program